Data4Democracy/colorado/README.md

 Please read our [Code of Conduct](./CodeOfConduct.md), which describes our lightweight community rules & values to keep meetups and online interactions inclusive and welcoming.

-## Meetup.com

-We have a brand new [Denver meetup.com page](https://www.meetup.com/Data-for-Democracy-Denver/) that will be kept updated for in-person meeting dates (tentatively at Galvanize Platte for Denver meetups & The Cup for Boulder meet-ups).
-A Boulder meetup page, as well as a regular meeting schedule are on the to-do list.

 ## Slack

 However, most active discussion of projects in between meetups happens on Slack, a team collaboration / chat tool.

 To join Slack, you can either follow the [D4D onboarding](https://github.com/Data4Democracy/read-this-first) instructions, message one of the leads on Github for an invite (see next section), or as for an invite during an in-person meetup.
 Then, join the [#city-boulder](http://datafordemocracy.slack.com/messages/city-boulder) and [#city-denver](http://datafordemocracy.slack.com/messages/city-denver) channels and introduce yourself!

+## Meetup.com

+If you're not active on Slack, we keep our [Denver](https://www.meetup.com/Data-for-Democracy-Denver/) & [Boulder](https://www.meetup.com/Data-for-Democracy-Denver/) meetup.com pages updated for in-person meeting dates.

 # City Co-Leads